 The simple characterization of these two modeling approaches is used here only to provide a basic distinction for the reader who is not familiar with the decades-long debate about the pros and cons of these approaches.
 We make no attempt to describe the great diversity of models that include features of both the top-down and bottom-up approaches.
-This paper reviews our efforts to enhance the technological richness of a top-down economic model using bottom-up engineering information.
-In this regard, we have chosen to use a computable general equilibrium (CGE) model of the world economy-the MIT Emissions Prediction and Policy Analysis (EPPA) model.
-Among the various top-down approaches, CGE models are the most complete in representing economy-wide interactions, including international trade, energy supply and demand, interindustry demand and supply for goods and services, factor markets, and consumer demands.
-On the other hand they are often the least rich in their representation of technological details.
+This paper reviews our efforts to enhance the technological richness of a top-down economic model using bottom-up engineering information.1 In this regard, we have chosen to use a computable general equilibrium (CGE) model of the world economy-the MIT Emissions Prediction and Policy Analysis (EPPA) model.
+Among the various top-down approaches, CGE models are the most complete in representing economy-wide interactions, including international trade, energy supply and demand, inter-industry demand and supply for goods and services, factor markets, and consumer demands.
+On the other hand, they are often the least rich in their representation of technological details.

 In the work discussed here, we introduce three new electricity generation options that compete with the existing electricity generation technologies in the EPPA model.
-The three new power generation technologies are: 1) a natural gas combined cycle technology (advanced gas or NGCC) without carbon capture and sequestration; 2) a natural gas combined cycle technology with carbon capture and sequestration (gas CCS); and 3) an integrated coal gasification technology with carbon capture and sequestration (coal CCS).
-These compete in the EPPA model's electricity sector with conventional fossil generation, nuclear, hydro, wind, and biomass power generation.
-We focus on these particular sequestration technologies because David and
+The three new power generation technologies are: (1) a natural gas combined cycle technology (NGCC or advanced gas) without carbon capture and sequestration, (2) a natural gas combined cycle technology with carbon capture and sequestration (gas CCS), and (3) an